Guadalupe de Ceita

-João Guadalupe Viegas de Ceita (born 4 February 1929) is a Santomean writer and a doctor, one of the national heroes.
+João Guadalupe Viegas de Ceita (4 February 1929 – 23 October 2021) was a Santomean writer and doctor.
 He was one of co-founders and ideologist of the Movement for the Liberation of São Tomé and Príncipe (MLSTP), a project for an independent São Tomé and Príncipe.

 Biography

-De Ceita was born in the city of São Tomé, once a colonial capital and then a federal capital.
+De Ceita was born on 4 February 1929, in the city of São Tomé, once a colonial capital and then a federal capital.
 Guadalupe de Ceita started to work at the age of seven and helped his father who was a nurse in the plantations of the island.

-He finished his studies in Luanda and returned to the island where he attended Escola de Enfermagem de São Tomé (EEST); today it is the High Institute of Sciences and Health which is part of USTP (University of São Tomé and Príncipe).
+De Ceita finished his studies in Luanda and returned to the island where he attended Escola de Enfermagem de São Tomé (EEST); today it is the High Institute of Sciences and Health which is part of USTP (University of São Tomé and Príncipe).
 He chose not to finish his studies.

-He later served with the Santomean youth who incorporated into the anti-colonial struggle.
-He joined that time with Miguel Trovoada, Leonel Mário d'Alva, Filinta Costa Alegre and António Barreto Pires dos Santos (Oné).
+De Ceita later served with the Santomean youth who incorporated into the anti-colonial struggle.
+He joined that time with Miguel Trovoada, Leonel Mário d'Alva, Filinto Costa Alegre and António Barreto Pires dos Santos (Oné).
 He reunited them for sometimes, in mid-1958 in Bobô-Forro (southwest of the city, now part of Me-Zochi) and other times in Boa Morte, he concorded for the creation of a convergence of struggle which would be the fruit of the Committee for the Liberation of São Tomé and Príncipe (CLSTP), the predecessor of MLSTP (Movimento de Libertação de São Tomé e Príncipe).

-He later went to Luanda for approving the credits at EEST, in order to study medicine at the Estudos Gerais Universitários de Angola (General Studies of Universities of Angola), he went to Lisbon to finish his studies in 1973 at the University of Lisbon's Faculty of Medicine.
+De Ceita later went to Luanda for approving the credits at EEST, in order to study medicine at the Estudos Gerais Universitários de Angola (General Studies of Universities of Angola), he went to Lisbon to finish his studies in 1973 at the University of Lisbon's Faculty of Medicine.
 At the House of Studies of the Empire (or the Imperial House of Studies) what was called, he met with other leaders of the anticolonial movement and its politicisation that turned more intense.